 100% | 3 |

-Difference between 0% fuzziness and exact match
+What's the difference between 0% fuzziness and exact match?